Logical replication

 The logical replication uses a publish/subscribe model with one or more subscribers that subscribe to one or more publications on the publishing node.
 Subscribers receive data from the publications and can republish the data for cascading replication or more complex configurations.

-The logical replication of a table starts with taking a snapshot of the data in the publisher database and copying it to the subscriber.
-For more information, see Architecture.
+The logical replication of a table starts with taking a snapshot of the data in the publisher database and copying it to the subscriber (see Architecture).
 After that, the changes on the publisher are sent to the subscriber in real-time as they occur.
-The subscriber applies changes in the same order as the publishing node.
-Publications within the same subscription are guaranteed transactional integrity.
+Publications within the same subscription guarantee transactional integrity.
 The subscriber applies data changes in the same order as the publisher so that transactional consistency is guaranteed for publications within a single subscription.
 This method of data replication is also known as transactional replication.

 The typical use cases for logical replication are: